yuukidesu9/yuuos/docs/index.md

 It's a hobby operating system for x86 computers (x86_64 in the future, maybe) written in C.

-It's still in its very early development stages, AKA, I'm toying around with it when I have spare time.
+It's in its primitive releases.
+There's a user shell with 2 or 3 usable commands so far.
+It can allocate memory.

 ### Future goals (probably)

 Some of these goals won't even be achieved, I think.

-- Create user input routines.
 - Create logging and debugging routines.
 - Create file system management (namely FAT32, NTFS, ext2/3/4 and others).
 - Create system utilities and integrate RTC from BIOS.